Crop Residues, their Types, Management and Uses

 Burning of crop residues

-Climate change has become a significant threat in the present times.
+Climate change has become a significant threat at present.

-Melting of glaciers, forest fires, and pollution is becoming the current concern.
+Melting of glaciers, forest fires, and pollution are becoming the current concern.
 Burning of crop residues or stubble burning is one of the innumerable causes.

-Crop residues after harvesting are burnt in the agricultural field.
-The smoke generated by this affects the air quality extensively and has become a major issue in many countries.
+Crop residues are burnt in the agricultural field after harvesting.
+This smoke affects the air quality extensively and has become a significant issue in many countries.

-The non-availability of labor and high costs for removing residues are the major reasons behind burning them.
+The non-availability of labor and the high costs of removing residues are the primary reasons behind burning them.

-Farmers justify their actions by stating that crop residues are burnt to make their work easier as it helps to inhibit the pest and disease occurrence.
+Farmers justify their actions by stating that crop residues are burnt to make their work more accessible as it helps to inhibit the occurrence of pests and diseases.

-Though this is true to some extent, this won’t neutralize the impact it causes on the environment.
+Though this is true to some extent, it won’t neutralize its impact on the environment.

-They can overcome the issues by using the machines for chopping straw and dispersing it evenly in the field.
+They can overcome the issues by using machines to chop straws and disperse them evenly in the field.

-Farmers can use and recycle the residues to various extents or sell them to industries to reduce their harmful effects on the environment.
+Farmers can use and recycle the residues to various extents or sell them to industries to reduce their harmful environmental effects.

 This, in turn, helps them to generate additional revenue.